kumbulanit/t-sql/tech company/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

 WHERE EXISTS (
     SELECT 1 FROM EmployeeProjects ep
     WHERE ep.EmployeeID = e.EmployeeID
-    AND ep.ProjectID IN (SELECT ProjectID FROM Projects WHERE Status = 'Active') );
+    AND ep.ProjectID IN (SELECT ProjectID FROM Projects WHERE IsActive = 'Active') );
 ```